 As described in above, the TapBridge acts like a bridge from the "real" world into the simulated ns-3 world.
-In the case of the ConfigureLocal mode, life is easy since the IP address of the Tap device matches the IP address of the ns-3 device; and there is a one-to-one relationship between the devices.
+In the case of the ConfigureLocal mode, life is easy since the IP address of the Tap device matches the IP address of the ns-3 device; and the MAC address of the Tap device matches the MAC address of the ns-3 device; and there is a one-to-one relationship between the devices.